oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## 3.3 Decomposition of Node Representations
 <!----
-{"id": "114", "author": "Michael Rehder", "date": "2020-12-15T16:17:00Z", "comment": "Another\nplace where I find the use of the term \u201cService Template\u201d overly\nconfusing.
-It should say \u201cTopology Template\u201d as that is the construct in\nthe end that is supporting the substitution.  \nSection 4.5.1 says \u201ctopology template\u201d so I think this change is in line\nwith the practical definitions in the document.", "target": "Service Template\n"}-->
+{"id": "114", "author": "Michael Rehder", "date": "2020-12-15T16:17:00Z", "comment": "Another\nplace where I find the use of the term \u201cservice template\u201d overly\nconfusing.
+It should say \u201cTopology Template\u201d as that is the construct in\nthe end that is supporting the substitution.  \nSection 4.5.1 says \u201ctopology template\u201d so I think this change is in line\nwith the practical definitions in the document.", "target": "service template\n"}-->

 TOSCA provides support for decomposing service components using its **substitution mapping** feature.
 This feature allows for the